Damien Harris

-Damien Harris (born February 11, 1997) is an American football running back who is a free agent.
-He played college football at Alabama and was selected by the Patriots in the third round of the 2019 NFL Draft.
+Damien Harris (born February 11, 1997) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was a two-time national champion.
+He was selected by the New England Patriots in the third round of the 2019 NFL draft, and played five seasons in the National Football League (NFL) for the Patriots and Buffalo Bills.

-Early years
+Early life

 Harris attended Madison Southern High School in Berea, Kentucky.
 During his high school football career, he rushed for 6,748 yards with 122 touchdowns.
 He was rated by the Rivals.com recruiting network as a five-star recruit.
 Harris was ranked as the top running back and the eighth best overall player in his class.
 Harris committed to the University of Alabama to play college football under head coach Nick Saban.

 College career

 Harris was a backup to Derrick Henry as a true freshman at Alabama in 2015.
 He played in 12 games and rushed for 157 yards on 46 carries.
 With Henry leaving for the NFL, Harris became Alabama's starting running back in 2016, beating out Bo Scarbrough.
 In his first career start against USC in the season opener, he rushed for 138 yards on nine carries.
 In the third game, against Ole Miss, Harris carried 16 times for 144 yards, including a 67-yard run in which he out-muscled two defenders.
 A sprained knee against Kent State on September 24 caused him to sit out the rest of the game, but he returned the following week against Kentucky.
 Against Arkansas on October 8, Harris had 122 yards rushing, 60 yards receiving, and a touchdown reception.
 Harris had his fourth 100-yard game of the season against Texas A&M, rushing for 125 yards on 18 carries.
 He graduated in December 2018.